Betwixt and between 2-factor Hamiltonian and Perfect-Matching-Hamiltonian graphs: 2-edge-cuts in PMH- and 2FH-graphs

 We first note that the graph $G_{2}$ in the above theorem is not necessarily 2FH, and can admit a 2-factor which is not a Hamiltonian cycle.
 In fact, there exist 2FH-graphs which are obtained by applying a 2-cut connection between graphs which are not both 2FH.
 Let $G_{1}$ be the cycle on four vertices, and let $e_{1}$ be one of its edges.
 Let $G_{2}$ be the graph obtained by applying a star product between two copies of $K_{4}$, and let $e_{2}$ be one of the edges of the principal 3-edge-cut.
 The graph $G_{1}$ is 2FH, whilst $G_{2}$ is not, as already stated above.
 However, $G_{1}(e_{1})\#G_{2}(e_{2})$ is still 2FH (see Figure \ref{figure 2fh2ec}).

-We further remark that we cannot do without the conditions imposed on $G_{1}$ and $G_{2}$ in the above theorem.
-In fact, the graphs $G_{1}$ and $G_{2}$ cannot both be just 2FH-graphs without any further properties, because a 2-cut connection between two copies of $K_{3,3}$ is not 2FH.
+We further remark that, in the above theorem, the graphs $G_{1}$ and $G_{2}$ cannot both be just 2FH-graphs without any further properties, because a 2-cut connection between two copies of $K_{3,3}$ is not 2FH.
 Moreover, the condition on $G_{1}$ (that is, every 2-factor of $G_{1}$ is a Hamiltonian cycle containing $e_{1}$) cannot be relaxed to be equivalent to the condition on $G_{2}$ (that is, every 2-factor of $G_{2}$ containing $e_{2}$ is a Hamiltonian cycle).
 In fact, let $G_{1}$ and $G_{2}$ be two copies of the graph obtained by applying a star product between two copies of $K_{4}$, and let $e_{1}$ and $e_{2}$ be one of the edges of the principal 3-edge-cut of $G_{1}$ and $G_{2}$, respectively.
 For each $i\in\{1,2\}$, every 2-factor of $G_{i}$ containing $e_{i}$ is a Hamiltonian cycle of $G_{i}$, however, the graph $G_{1}(e_{1})\#G_{2}(e_{2})$, portrayed in Figure \ref{figure lastnot2fh}, is not 2FH.